Cost of Moving a Kitchen Sink

 What's Involved in Moving a Kitchen Sink?

-Locate the stopcock (usually under the sink or where your water meter is) and shut off the main water supply to prevent leaks or flooding.
-Check the water is off before disconnecting anything.
+• Turn Off Water Supply — Locate the stopcock (usually under the sink or near your water meter) and shut off the main water supply to prevent leaks or flooding and check to ensure there's no running water.

-Detach the drain and P-trap pipes from underneath the sink, removing the metal clips and caulk.
-Once all of the caulk has been scraped away, carefully lift out the sink and clean the worktop.
+• Remove Existing Sink — Detach the drain and P-trap pipes from underneath the sink.
+Removing any metal clips and scrape away old caulk.
+Carefully lift out the sink and clean the worktop surface.

 Got a question that only a tradesperson can answer?
 We have thousands of trades ready to answer any question you may have.